When Can a Landlord Enter a Rental Property?

 Louisiana “Reasonable” notice Any actual notice Yes

-Maine 24 hours Any actual notice No
+Maine 24 hours Any actual notice No, but notice is waived for emergencies such as animal welfare

 Maryland “Reasonable” notice Any actual notice Yes

-Massachusetts “Reasonable” notice Any actual notice No
+Massachusetts 48 hours for most purposes Any actual notice No

 Michigan “Reasonable” notice Any actual notice Yes